 - pinch of red pepper flakes

-- 3 tablespoons tapioca starch/flour
+- 3 tablespoons tapioca starch/flour or corn starch

 - Heat 1/2 tablespoon coconut oil on medium in a wok (a pan/skillet would work as well) and preheat oven to 425 degrees.